 Dr. Hummer has published more than 150 journal articles, book chapters, and books in his areas of interest, with attention to health disparities both during infancy/childhood as well as across the adult life course.
 He has developed conceptual models to better understand disparities in health/mortality and specializes in the creative and effective use of very large data sets to study US health/mortality patterns and trends.
 His latest book, Population Health in America (with Erin R. Hamilton, published in 2019 by the University of California Press), weaves together demographic data with social theory to provide an in-depth historical and contemporary portrait of US population health and challenges readers to examine current health policy priorities and to ask whether major shifts are needed.

 Hummer spent most of his academic career at the University of Texas-Austin before moving to UNC in 2015.
-His move to UNC was made to become centrally involved in the long running National Longitudinal Study of Adolescent to Adult Health (Add Health); he is currently an Investigator on the Wave V data collection funded by NICHD and is principal investigator of an NICHD grant to make Add Health data more easily accessible and usable.
-He is slated to become Director of Add Health for the sixth wave of data collection and is working on the NIA proposal for funding of Wave VI.
+His move to UNC was made to become centrally involved in Add Health.
+He is Director of Wave VI of Add Health, which is funded by the National Institute on Aging and five other co-funding NIH institutes and offices.
 Collecting Wave VI data will allow Hummer and population health researchers around the nation to more fully understand the multi-level (biological to contextual) and life course factors that contribute to health, health behavior, and health disparities in US midlife adults.